By Stefaan Ghijs

 In addition, the safety of the aircraft is increased by the large number of

-These are, for example, each of our pilots must have a valid CPL/IR or ATPL/IR, which simply means holding a professional pilot’s license that entitles them to carry passengers.
+- A valid CPL/IR or ATPL/IR, which simply means holding a professional pilot’s license that entitles them to carry passengers

-All our pilots have at least 500 flying hours, of which 200 at least are on single piston aircraft and night flights are also included.
+- At least 500 flying hours, of which 200 at least are on single piston aircraft and night flights are also included

-Another requirement of our site is that in the last 90 days at least 5 IRF flights have been performed with single piston aircraft and 3 take-offs and landings have taken place at night.
+- In the last 90 days at least 5 IRF flights have been performed with single piston aircraft and 3 take-offs and landings have taken place at night

 You can read more about the qualifications of our pilots here.